PiyushDuggal-source/neovim/README.md

 git clone https://github.com/PiyushDuggal-source/neovim ~/.config/nvim
 ```

-## ⚠️ Switch to `stable` branch first!

 Run `nvim` and wait for the plugins to be installed

 **NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

-## Get healthy
+## Get health

 Open `nvim` and enter the following:

 ```
 :checkhealth
 ```

 check the report and download required packages.

 You'll probably notice you don't have support for copy/paste also that python and node haven't been setup